unbeatablesites/Project-3/README.md

  Intention<br>To start with a bank text editor and end with a deployed full stack application.<br>
- Building an extensive backend API with Node.js & Express Protecting routes/endpoints with JWT (JSON Web Tokens) Extensive API testing with Postman
+ Building an extensive backend API with Node.js & Express Protecting routes/endpoints with JWT (JSON Web Tokens) Extensive API testing with Postman<br>
 Integrating React with our backend in an elegant way, <br>
  <br>
 <br>